oatlog/oatlog/doc/extended_abstract/main.typ

 Future advances in e-graph performance may come from fundamentally different e-graph variants that sidestep core scalability issues -- such as containers @linear_grobner_egraph or slotted e-graphs
 @slotted_egraph -- but they can also come from iterative refinements to existing engine architectures.
-The formulation of e-graphs as datalog, and hence e-graph engines as specialized relational databases, opens up a large design space for such improvements.
+The formulation of e-graphs as datalog @egglog, and hence e-graph engines as specialized relational databases, opens up a large design space for such improvements.
 There is considerable room for innovation in query scheduling, query planning and index implementation, in addition to any e-graph-specific optimizations.